tmollov/PhoneBook/README.md

 # There is known bugs that easy to prevent:
 Bug with displaying text on console:
   - Press arrow keys to re-display any menu/option.

+# DEMO
+Demonstration of the project can be found there: [LINK](https://github.com/tmollov/PhoneBook/blob/master/PhoneBookDemo.mp4)